 The essays are meant to be a source of inspiration for young, talented European writers.
 The RCO is now inviting young people in Europe aged 18 to 30 to submit their own essays while the RCO meets Europe initiative is under way.
 Essays should be at least 300, and no more than 500, words long, focusing on the role that music (classical or another genre) plays in the essayist’s own life.
-Those having penned the best essays will be invited to spend an all-inclusive cultural weekend for two in Amsterdam.
+Those having penned the best essays will be invited to spend a cultural weekend in Amsterdam.
 The best essays will also be published following RCO meets Europe.

 Submissions and any questions should be directed to firstname.lastname@example.org.

 With submission of your essay you agree with the rules and conditions.

 Deadlines are closed for residents from Austria, Belgium, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Portugal, Romania, Slovakia, Slovenia, Spain and United Kingdom.